Municipal Carbon Footprint

-In 2015, ICF Internation completed third party verification of the City's fiscal year 2011-2012 municipal GHG inventory.
-Historical municipal GHG inventories are available on Tableau Public at bit.ly/tableau-depcap.
+In 2012, ICF International completed third party verification of the City’s fiscal year 2010 municipal GHG inventory.
+In 2015, ICF International completed third party verification of the City's fiscal year 2012 municipal GHG inventory.

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.